Convent-Coop-Members

 How to get involved?

 A co-operative (co-op) is a different kind of estate.
-Our co-op is managed by individual members and our members get a chance to have a say in how we’re run.
-You can share recommendations or ask about local services with other residents here.
-If you are not a member yet but live on the estate as a tenant, leaseholder or freeholder, you can apply here: Co-op Membership Application Form.
+Our co-op is managed by individual shareholder members who have a say in how the co-op is managed.
+If you are not a co-op shareholder yet but live on the estate as a council tenant, leaseholder or freeholder*, you can apply here: Co-op Membership Application Form.
 (Please confirm via email at convent25@aol.com once you have completed this form.)
-Your contribution is more than welcome.
-Regular participation in the General Meetings and the Annual General Meeting (A.G.M.) is great; if you’d like to join the Convent Management Committee – even better.
-If you’re interested but unsure, please feel free to contact our office.
-Maureen, our Chair, is more than happy to have a cup of tea and a chat about how things work and how you can be part of it. [hr type="line-flower"] Please send your apologies to the office when you are unable to attend any meetings in advance of the relevant meeting.
+Note: Co-op shareholder membership is not the same as committee membership, although to be on the committee, residents must first be shareholders.
+We currently have roughly 100 co-op shareholders and 13 committee members.
+You can read more about the history of Co-ops here.
+All residents are welcome to join our meetings.
+Regular participation in the General Meetings and the Annual General Meeting (A.G.M.) is great; if you’d like to join the Convent Management Committee, even better.
+If you’re interested but unsure, please get in touch with our office.
+Maureen, our Chair, is more than happy to have a cup of tea and a chat about how things work and how you can be part of it. *We are unable to accept private tenants as co-op members; however, all residents are welcome to attend meetings, but non-members are excluded from voting.
+Please visit History of the Co-operative Housing Movement for a more detailed history. [hr type=http://The Co-operative Housing Movement: A Brief History and What It Means Today"line-flower"] Please send your apologies to the office when you are unable to attend any meetings in advance of the relevant meeting.
 Subject to change.

 Date Time Description